 NEONATAL INTENSIVE CARE CENTER (NICU)

-An active newborn service with 6000 deliveries per year includes an extensive infertility program and high-risk obstetrics.
+Our newborn service includes an extensive infertility program and high-risk obstetrics.
 Prenatal counseling during high risk pregnancies is provided in a close collaboration with obstetricians and perinatologists.

 FETAL CARE CENTER